founders4schools/python-webhook-logger/docs/usage.rst

 +++++++

-If you wish to have a colour bar next to each message reflecting the logging severity, you need to use the `SlackFormatter` and attach it to your handler:
+If you wish to have a colour bar next to each message reflecting the logging severity, you need to use the `SlackFormatter` and attach it to your handler.
+The title parameter is optional.

 .. code-block:: python

     from webhook_logger.slack import SlackFormatter

-    h.formatter = SlackFormatter()
+    h.formatter = SlackFormatter(title='Some slack title')

     # Green border
     logger.info("Hello World")